 Moving further down the profile page, next you’ll see your Highlights… If you have any saved that is, otherwise you will either see nothing or there will be the option to save highlights.

 Beneath your website, there will be 4 buttons.
-On the far left is the grid view and right of that is the list view.
+On the far left is the grid view and on the right of that is the list view.
 These are just ways that you can view posts in your feed, it won’t change anything for viewers of your profile.
 You can view other profiles like this as well.

 The next icon to the right is your tagged posts.
 By selecting this you can see all of the posts that you are tagged in.
-You can then also remove tags or hide posts from your profile by; selecting them, clicking on the 3 dots in the top right corner and then selecting post options.
-You can also view other user’s profiles like this and see what posts they have been tagged in.
+You can then also remove tags or hide posts from your profile by; selecting them, clicking on the 3 dots in the top right corner, and then selecting post options.
+You can also view other users’ profiles like this and see what posts they have been tagged in.

 The last icon of the four is your saved posts.
 These can be either your own posts, or other users’ posts that you want to look at later, share, etc. To save a post, open the desired post, and then click on the ribbon icon on the right just beneath the image/video.

 Saved posts can also be organized into collections for easier use.
 Only you can see what you have saved.

 Stories are another way of sharing content.
 Unlike posts, you can generally get away with sharing a lot of stories every day.
 Stories disappear after 24 hours from your profile and feed unless you add them to highlights.
 Videos in your story can only be up to 15 seconds long, however, you can include as many as you’d like.

 If your account has more than 10 000 followers, you can also include direct URL links in your story (and if you don’t, there are some workarounds).

 How to add to your Instagram Story